arangodb/arangodb/API-Changes-3.0.md

     a document does not exist at all or whether the queries revision is outdated.

+16. createCollection was only supported in single-server, but not in the cluster.

 ### New capabilities:

  1. Babies for document queries.